Help us improve

 Always translate error codes to plain English before presenting them to the user.

-If you used the MSCRM.SolutionName header during creation, verify components are in the solution before exporting:
+If you used the MSCRM.SolutionName header during creation, verify components were added before exporting:

 pac solution list-components --solutionUniqueName <SOLUTION_NAME> --environment <url>